 It's free to download and install, but there are a few additional costs: the domain name, hosting, apps, the cost of maintaining your online store, and the cost of the theme.
 It takes between € 30 and € 60 for themes offered by developers outside of WooCommerce, € 40 for themes offered directly by WooCommerce, or € 400 for access to all themes.

-Woocommerce is not technically an e-commerce site, it is a specialized plugin for the WordPress CMS.
+Woocommerce is not technically an e-commerce site, it is a specialised plugin for the WordPress CMS.
 This application allows you to create an efficient and easy-to-use e-commerce store while benefiting from the advantages of the WordPress CMS.
 This e-commerce CMS is open-sourced and is the leading solution in terms of registered users.

 In terms of functionality, most Woocommerce sites will require the installation of many extensions to develop them.